 In such a case, adjustments should be made with the help of a physical therapist.
 This can help you not to set back your progress.

 You might have already gone to your doctor for neuropathy assessment, done a foot examination, checked for foot deformities, risk factors for foot ulcerations or even the blood flow of your extremities.
 If the sensation of your feet is affected or complications such as open sore and foot ulcer develops due to neuropathy, caution during exercises is recommended.

 High impact or weight-bearing exercises that are prolonged such as long-distance walking is recommended.
-Short-distance walks, cycling, chair exercises, swimming, jumping, running and weight lifting exercises especially in hot and cold weather is also recommended.
+Short-distance walks, under desk bike, chair exercises, swimming, jumping, running and weight lifting exercises especially in hot and cold weather is also recommended.

 Weight-bearing exercises should wait to be done until any sores or injuries in your feet heal.
 Stationary bicycle and water therapy can also be an option for you.
 Exercises that improves cardiovascular fitness also helps in improving neuropathy symptoms.

 - Wear the Right Workout Footwear

 For success in exercising such was running or using an electric treadmill, the right footwear should be worn.
 The recommended shoes are those with air midsoles or silica gel especially for weight-bearing exercises such as walking.
 This is because they are specifically designed to help reduce stress on your joints and feet.